foosber-byte/dnstool/README.en.md

 ## License

-MIT — use it, fork it, change it however you like.
+MIT — use it, change it however you like.
 The only condition is keeping the attribution notice (the `LICENSE` file).
 No warranties: this tool writes directly to your DNS server's configuration — test it on a non-critical environment before using it in production.